Why was my transaction declined?

 - Click Search from the main toolbar.

-- Click Search by Batch in the main menu on the left.
+- Click Search for a Transaction in the main menu on the left.

 - Enter the applicable search criteria to look up the transaction.